Bonk (BONK) 24-Hour Trading Volume Hits $56,714.00

 According to CryptoCompare, “BONK is a utility token cryptocurrency that can be used to create the users' own NFT art collectibles.
 Creating NFT requires 1 BONK per NFT.
 BONK's wants users to have the best experience possible when they utilize the BONK platform. “

-It is usually not presently possible to purchase alternative cryptocurrencies such as Bonk directly using US dollars.
-Investors seeking to acquire Bonk should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Bonk using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as Bonk directly using U.S. dollars.
+Investors seeking to acquire Bonk should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Bonk using one of the exchanges listed above.

 Receive News & Updates for Bonk Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Bonk and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.